 Step 1: Earn a Bachelor's Degree

-Students should ensure their degree program is accredited by ABET, formerly known as the Accreditation Board for Engineering and Technology.
+Students should ensure their degree program is accredited by the Accreditation Board for Engineering and Technology (ABET).
 A degree from an ABET-accredited program is required for a professional engineering license and may be required by some employers.

-- Seek an internship.
+- Participate in an internship.
 Internships and co-op programs can improve mechanical engineering students' knowledge and training, as well as introduce them to the various engineering careers available in this industry.

 Step 2: Gain Work Experience

 Individuals with an undergraduate degree in mechanical engineering may find jobs related to subsea engineering within the offshore oil industry.
-According to job postings for subsea engineers in November 2012, employers sought individuals to design and implement new products, develop engineering plans and procedures and oversee contract requirements with vendors.
-Employers also sought individuals who can prioritize assignments, organize projects and assist clients.
+According to various job postings, employers look for individuals to design and implement new products, develop engineering plans and procedures and oversee contract requirements with vendors.
+Employers also look for individuals who can prioritize assignments, organize projects and assist clients.
 Gaining work experience is also essential to earning the professional engineer (PE) license, which may be required by employers.

 Step 3: Obtain a Graduate Degree

 Individuals may want to pursue a graduate degree in subsea engineering for continuing education and advancement opportunities.
-As of November 2012, there was just one subsea engineering graduate degree program in the U.S. This program focuses on the practices and basic sciences involved in underwater engineering.
+This program focuses on the practices and basic sciences involved in underwater engineering.
 Courses include convection pipeline and riser design, heat transfer, applied mathematics and flow assurance.
 Other topics include subsea materials, corrosion, systems and control.
 Students must also complete a major design project.

 Another graduate option is a master's degree in ocean engineering.
-This program teaches students how to solve engineering problems associated with an ocean environment.
-This work includes offshore structures, oil rigs and underwater robots.
+This program teaches students how to solve engineering problems associated with an ocean environment, including working with offshore structures, oil rigs and underwater robots.
 Students also learn how to develop ways that materials can withstand wave forces and prevent corrosion.

 Step 4: Earn Professional Credentials